Drupal-AI/ddev-drupal-ai/.copilot/RECIPE_INTEGRATION_PLAN.md

         done
     fi

+    # Step 5: Install Drupal with standard profile (NEW)
+    install_drupal_site

-    # Step 5: Install recipes and apply recipe configurations (NEW)
+    # Step 6: Install recipes and apply recipe configurations (NEW)
     install_functionality_recipes "${functionalities[@]}"

-    # Step 6: Install additional Drupal modules (NEW)
+    # Step 7: Install additional Drupal modules (NEW)
     # Only installs modules that aren't already provided by recipes
     install_drupal_modules "${functionalities[@]}"

-    # Step 7: Apply wizard-based configurations (NEW)
+    # Step 8: Apply wizard-based configurations (NEW)
     # Use the provider and functionality choices from Steps 1-2 to configure the installed recipes/modules
     apply_wizard_configurations "$provider" "${functionalities[@]}"